Thomas leads Celtics to fourth straight victory

 Crowder had 11 first-half points, including a 3-pointer with one second left in the first half.
 Thomas had eight points and eight assists.

-George led Indiana with 13 points and four rebounds, and Myles Turner and Teague each had eight.
+George led Indiana with 13 points and four rebounds, and Turner and Teague each had eight.

 Boston shot only 40.9 percent in the first half, and Indiana shot 33.3 percent.The Pacers turned the ball over 12 times during the first 24 minutes.